ygreq/n4m-binance-api-in-max/README.md

 Installation guide

 1. Install Max from here: https://cycling74.com/downloads
-2. Clone or download the project.
+2. Clone or download this project.

 Let me know if these steps don't work for you.